 Have you been looking for natural ways to get some sleep?
 That is certainly understandable.
 When you are worrying about family members and friends, you may not be able to sleep well.
 Some herbs could help you relax into sleep, including passionflower, valerian and one you might not have heard about, ashwagandha.
 Dr. Tieraona Low Dog has suggested this plant may help those who are feeling “tired but wired.”
-Is there a downside to ashwagandha?
+However, readers want to know if there is a downside to ashwagandha.
+Some people do experience side effects, such as digestive difficulties.
+Others caution that you should not stop this supplement suddenly.

 A Downside to Ashwagandha: